Selling a Business: Everything You Need to Know

 Once you’ve found some potential buyers, make sure you follow these steps to keep things moving:

 - Attract two or more potential buyers to cover yourself if the first deal falls through.

 - Keep in contact with your prospective buyers.

 - Before you give out information about your business, find out if the prospective buyer prequalifies for financing.
 If you’re going to finance the sale, speak with an accountant or attorney so you and the buyer can reach a mutual agreement.

-- Give some room for bartering, but remain firm on a reasonable price while thinking of the business’s future worth.
+- Give some room for negotiation, but remain firm on a reasonable price while thinking of the business’s future worth.

 - Do what you can to get the signed purchase agreement into escrow.